-Process steps Knowledge, skill and behaviour Culture outcomes Process steps Knowledge, skill and beha SMT 30 (c continued).
-Understand and apply detailed OH&S legislati SMT 31.
-Apply full working knowledge of the organ (e.g. welfare provisions as well as safety and healther skill Communication Competency A (Group Communication), B (Giving Feedback) and C (Interpersonal Skills) - see pp. 52 and 53 Ability to regularly communicate and/or publish performance successes and non-conformance Understanding and implementation of enforcement requirements and how to use these to develop safety behaviours that exceed legislative expectations Ability to identify when and how to apply legal requirements to comply to prevent penalty notices and/or prosecutions etc. to prevent downtime Understanding and implementation of enforcement requirements and how to incorporate these into OH&S procedures/tools Develops relevant policy and procedures culture throughout the project/site including management/workforce/ contractors and sub-contractors Ability to collect, analyse and organise information Collects organises, interprets and understands the information required for the preparation and application of OH&S policies and procedures including, for example, safe work instructions, and MSDSs, entry permits for confined spaces, certification for plant operation Develops and applies requirements exceeding legal expectations Develops rocedures that work to complement and supplement the behaviours intended to develop the safety culture Clearly relates behavioural requirements to others Personalises message to maximise understanding of regulatory requirements Constantly monitors and reviews policy and procedures An increase in general OH&S risk awareness and action throughout the project/site including management/ workforce/contractors and sub-contractors Communication of standard procedures and instructions across the organisation at all levels and throughout the project/site including contractors and sub-contractors Emphasis on importance of proactivity in hazard identification and risk control before risk exposure occurs Understand OH&S policy, system requirements and intent.
-Identify individual components of the OH&S management system relevant to task.
-Apply and communicate system's requirements effectively.
-Ensure system's practical application to the site's/project's OH&S requirements.
-Knowledge Principles of the internal SMS The provisions of OH&S Acts, Regula of Practice relevant to the project/site legal responsibilities of principal cont contractors, manufacturers, suppliers and other parties with legal responsitient organisation abreast of development (e.g. law, control measures for hazard licensing and certificates Legally required risk assessment/mai procedures or based on industry state equivalent tools such as: AS/NZS 4360:2004 AS/NZS 4801:2001 AS/NZS 4804:2001 company systic procedures.
-Appropriate links to other managemet (e.g. contractors, maintenance, qualitient) organisation strategy and OH&S Skill Ability to identify when and how to apprise on the SMS and how it impacts performance Ability to clearly communicate OH&S groups and individuals Planning, implementing, auditing, invinspection Ability to show leadership in enacting Communication Competency B (Givi - see p.
-52 Ability to regularly communicate and performance successes and non-conting Consistently communicate the purp system to others Communicates required behaviours to the site of the site haviour anisation's safety management system (SMS)
+SMT 30 (continued).
+Understand and apply detailed OH&S legislative requirements (e.g. welfare provisions as well as safety and health)

+- Communication Competency A (Group Communication), B (Giving Feedback) and C (Interpersonal Skills) - see pp. 52 and 53 - Ability to regularly communicate and/or publish performance successes and non-conformance - Understanding and implementation of enforcement requirements and how to use these to develop safety behaviours that exceed legislative expectations - Ability to identify when and how to apply legal requirements to comply to prevent penalty notices and/or prosecutions etc. to prevent downtime - Understanding and implementation of enforcement requirements and how to incorporate these into OH&S procedures/tools - Develops relevant policy and procedures culture throughout the project/site including management/workforce/ contractors and sub-contractors - · Ability to collect, analyse and organise information - Collects organises, interprets and understands the information required for the preparation and application of OH&S policies and procedures including, for example, safe work instructions, quality assurance procedures, manufacturer's instructions, and MSDSs, entry permits for confined spaces, certification for plant operation
-gulations, Codes /site including ontractors, subliers, employees nsibility eeping the ents in OH&S zards), mandatory management standard/ system ement systems uality, purchasing) I&S policy o apply company acts OH&S investigation and ting SMS Giving Feedback)

-I&S policy to work

-nd/or publish conformance

-and behaviours urpose of the

-rs to others
+- Develops and applies requirements exceeding legal expectations - Develops procedures that work to complement and supplement the behaviours intended to develop the safety culture - Clearly relates behavioural requirements to others - Personalises message to maximise understanding of regulatory requirements - Constantly monitors and reviews policy and procedures

+- An increase in general OH&S risk awareness and action throughout the project/site including management/ workforce/contractors and sub-contractors - Communication of standard procedures and instructions across the organisation at all levels and throughout the project/site including contractors and subcontractors - Emphasis on importance of proactivity in hazard identification and risk control before risk exposure occurs

+SMT 31.
+Apply full working knowledge of the organisation's safety management system (SMS)

+- Understand OH&S policy, system requirements and intent. - Identify individual components of the OH&S management system relevant to task. - Apply and communicate system's requirements effectively. - Ensure system's practical application to the site's/project's OH&S requirements.

+- Principles of the internal SMS - The provisions of OH&S Acts, Regulations, Codes of Practice relevant to the project/site including legal responsibilities of principal contractors, subcontractors, manufacturers, suppliers, employees and other parties with legal responsibility - Management arrangements for keeping the organisation abreast of developments in OH&S (e.g. law, control measures for hazards), mandatory licensing and certificates - Legally required risk assessment/management procedures or based on industry standard/ equivalent tools such as: - AS/NZS 4360:2004 - AS/NZS 4801:2001 - AS/NZS 4804:2001 company system procedures. - Appropriate links to other management systems (e.g. contractors, maintenance, quality, purchasing) - Company vision, strategy and OH&S policy

+- Ability to identify when and how to apply company vision to the SMS and how it impacts OH&S performance - Ability to clearly communicate OH&S policy to work groups and individuals - Planning, implementing, auditing, investigation and inspection - Ability to show leadership in enacting SMS - Communication Competency B (Giving Feedback) see p.
+52 - Ability to regularly communicate and/or publish performance successes and non-conformance

+- Visibly observes SMS procedures and behaviours - Consistently communicates the purpose of the system to others - Communicates required behaviours to others